PhiDole/DeepReinforcementLearningFromHumanPreferences/README.md

 one is the best by entering either 1, 2 or 3 (if both simulation are similar).
 The human choice for the reward is taken into account from half of the total number of episodes.

-Here examples of training with human preference:
+Here examples of training with human preferences:

 ![](gifs/rl_training1.gif)